-- Advertising on your car: the cost of placing an ad on a vehicle is deductible however, the cost of operating or driving the vehicle is not.
-Read more about what the IRS says about ads on vehicles here.
+- The cost of placing an ad on a vehicle is deductible, however, the cost of operating or driving the vehicle is not.
+Read more about what the IRS says about ads on vehicles.

 - Costs for help-wanted ads are a deductible business expense, but they are not considered marketing or advertising.

 - Donations to charities or non-profits are not a marketing or advertising expense.
 However, these expenses may be deductible in other areas of your business or personal tax return.
 Check with your accountant for further clarification.